mh010/dark-editable/README.md

 # Getting started
 It is an alternative to [x-editable](https://github.com/vitalets/x-editable).
 Written in pure JavaScript.

-Heres a quick demo on [jfiddle](https://jsfiddle.net/YohnJohn/c3t1avrp/40/) to give you some example of how it works.
+Here's a quick demo on [jfiddle](https://jsfiddle.net/YohnJohn/c3t1avrp/40/) to give you an example of how it works.

 ## Quick start